IgnasiLucas/cophyhopa/README.md

+# 2021-11-23
+We just received the first batch of sequences, with a note that a second lane did not produce very good quality output, and a promise to repeat the sequencing.
+From the overview of the numbers of reads per sample, it seems the sequencing effort got quite well distributed among samples.
+We can also see low, but positive, levels of cross contamination from the numbers of reads assigned to not used combinations of indices.

+Downloading the reads in data/fastq.
+Here I plan to perform quality control, and maybe k-mer analyses.
+The number of files is huge...

+# 2021-10-13
+Assignment of samples to indices, according to distribution of samples in the 96-well plates reported by Alan.

 # 2021-10-08
 The DNA libraries are prepared.
 Eleven of them were analysed in Bioanalyser for quality control.
 The concentrations of all them are also determined with Qubit.